brewster1134/artist-manager/README.md

 ### Settings

 To edit the site settings, you must first login with the credentials provided in the seeds.rb file.

-Since logging into the site is not a feature the public should be using, you must manually visit the login page by adding `/login` to your url.

 ### Assets